 Note: This page will be updated frequently throughout the ski season to alert you of approaching storm systems and powder.

-KGW TV Chief Meteorologist
+KGW Chief Meteorologist